-The telephone number of the pipeline operator, fire department, propane supplier, and anyone else whose service may be necessary in an emergency must be posted in a public area within the mobilehome park.
+The telephone number of the pipeline operator, fire department, propane supplier, and anyone else whose service may be necessary in an emergency must be posted in a public area within the distribution system [Public Utilities Code §4460(a)].
 A sample Emergency Notification List is included with these guidelines.
 For residential or business customers within jurisdictional systems, the customers must be provided with an emergency contact number in case of emergency involving the distribution system.